Welcome to Fauri Law’s Employment Law Practice Page!

 - Organize the corporate share structure to allocate the share option pool to certain insiders.

 Start Building Your Employment Agreement Now

 Let’s build your Employment Agreement, Consulting Agreement, Stock Option, or Confidentiality and Proprietary Rights (IP Agreement).
-Visit our FL Dr@ft™ Document Automation section of the FLConnect membership to get started today.
+Visit our FL Dr@ft™ Automated Documents section of the FLConnect membership to get started today.

 - Infrastructure Ontario‘s Request for Proposal Documents (RFPs) of the Go-Rail Expansion Project.

 - Infrastructure Ontario‘s Go-Rail Expansion project agreement, a single fully integrated contract using the Design-Build-Finance-Operate-Maintain (DBFOM) model.

 - Infrastructure Ontario’s Transit Oriented Communities (TOC) project agreements including term sheets, joint ventures, construction lease and option agreements with developers to jointly build mixed-use developments as part of Ontario Line subway project.

 - Infrastructure Ontario‘s Real estate matters such as expropriations/ collect and compete, land acquisition and disposition.